yuchenz/koalaNLP/README.md

    given a file of parse trees (annotated in berkeley parse tree format), output a .tex file which draws the trees in latex

+ - tokenizer.perl

+   the tokenizer from moses

+ - lowercase.perl

+   the lowercaser from moses

 ### for MT
  - mt/parallelSents.py